ACC title tilt to take place in front of limited on-site audience

 Support Local Journalism

-This year’s ACC Football Championship Game will be played at 4 p.m. on Dec.
-19, and feature a nationally top-three showdown between No. 2 Notre Dame and No. 3 Clemson.
+This year’s ACC Football Championship Game will be played at 4 p.m.
+Saturday and features a premier nationally top-three showdown between No. 2 Notre Dame and No. 3 Clemson.

 The game will be televised nationally by ABC.

-Seat locations are similar to those for Carolina Panthers’ football games and will comply with Bank of America Stadium policies.
+Seat locations are similar to those currently in place for Carolina Panthers’ football games and comply with Bank of America Stadium policies.

 Game tickets in the outside seating bowl are distributed in "pods" to support physical distancing between each group of ticket holders at the game, with the expectation that fans will be attending games with family members they have been sheltering with and/or with trusted acquaintances.
 Seating pods are assigned every other row with at least two seats between groups.
 Fans are asked not to move to other seats or join other groups.